 Benefits of business process modeling

 Business process modeling and notation can help you get a leg up on the competition and boost your team’s productivity.
-Here are some of the main advantages to using business process modeling.
+Here are some of the main advantages of using business process modeling.

 1. More process transparency and control

-The high-level view of your processes can help you see how decisions made early in the process will impact the actions or requirements later down the road.
+The high-level view of your processes can help you see how early decisions will impact the actions or requirements later down the road.
 With this level of insight, you can refine your processes to avoid bottlenecks, confusion, or unnecessary complications.

 2. Greater consistency

 Individual process efficiency is important, but so is ensuring your processes work together as they should.
 Business model processing allows you to create consistency across all your processes so your team can move forward and stay focused on larger business goals and objectives.

 3. Stronger competitive advantage